What is Elder Abuse?

 Elder abuse is defined by the World Health Organisation (WHO) as a single or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust, which causes harm or distress to an older person.

-Elder abuse can happen anywhere – in residential aged care, in community housing, in community services and in families… anywhere.
+Elder abuse can happen anywhere – in residential aged care, home care and in families.

-- Supporting you with any conversations or actions you need to take
+- Supporting you with any conversations or actions you need to take; and

 It’s important to note that we will not intervene or take any action without your consent.
 Nor do we carry out any investigations.